matrix-org/synapse/docs/usage/administration/monthly_active_users.md

 Once an hour, Synapse checks to see if any users are in active (with only activity timestamps later than 30 days).
 These users are removed from the active users cohort.
 If they then become active, they are immediately restored to the cohort.

-It is important to note that **deactivated** and **shadow banned** users are not immediately removed from the pool of active users, but as these users won't perform actions they will eventually be removed from the cohort.
+It is important to note that **deactivated** users are not immediately removed from the pool of active users, but as these users won't perform actions they will eventually be removed from the cohort.

 ### Trial days